-Managing linear projects at scale: Introducing Alignments
+Managing linear projects at scale with Alignments

 Managing linear alignments in the propeller platform on both mobile and desktop